StoredMink/Messaging-App/README.md

 # DevOps Message System

 A simple DevOps practice project demonstrating Docker, Nginx, Redis, Python, and MySQL integration.
-WARNING: Due to its simplicity, the application lacks some sequerity, like Redis paasword.
+WARNING: Due to its simplicity, the application lacks some security, like Redis paasword.
 Please do sequerity audit before using this project in prod enviroment.

 ## Project Overview